I3S-ESSnet/Documents/toulouse-hackathon/agenda.md

   * presentation on notebooks (Norway)
   * paper for Q2020 (Benoît)
   * feedback on the most recent deliverables
+  * specification of delivery slips for software deliverables

 **18h00 - Visit of Toulouse**